s01042/SimpleWebComponent/README.md

 In this example I only scratched on the surface of web components.
 There is a lot more to be discovered, for example event bubbling, nesting web components and wire them up with events and event handlers.

 There is a growing number of ready to use web components and there are frameworks that eases to build web components.
 [This](https://www.polymer-project.org/) is a good starting point to learn more.

+# Try out the example web component
+Use this [link](https://s01042.github.io/SimpleWebComponent/) to go to github pages, where a little demo is hosted.